grzegorz914/homebridge-melcloud-control/README.md

 ### Configuration

 * Run this plugin as a [Child Bridge](https://github.com/homebridge/homebridge/wiki/Child-Bridges) (Highly Recommended), this prevent crash Homebridge if plugin crashes.
-* Install and use [Homebridge Config UI X](https://github.com/homebridge/homebridge-config-ui-x/wiki) to configure this plugin (Highly Recommended).
+* Install and use [Homebridge Config UI X](https://github.com/homebridge/homebridge-config-ui-x/wiki) to configure this plugin, required for version v3 and above.
 * The `sample-config.json` can be edited and used as an alternative.

 <p align="center">